shcorya/distributed-workers/README.md

 ### NoSQL vs SQL
 Since the worker module returns a JSON object, it can be more easily stored in MongoDB than a SQL database.
 The ID of the beanstalk job as well as the _id of each MongoDB objects are both native JavaScript integers.

+## Next Steps
+1. Add two more manager nodes to Docker Swarm
+2. Create a replica set for MongoDB
+3. Use HAProxy so that all requests go to the replica set leader
+4. Use Caddy as a reverse proxy, storing certificates in MongoDB
+5. Highly available beanstalk queue